nitzano/dbzar/website/docs/intro.md

 # Intro

-**DBZar** (Database + "stranger" in Hebrew) let you mask/scramble/fake fields in any given database, just add a connection string and anonymize away!
+**DBZar** (Database + "stranger" in Hebrew) is a NodeJS library which let you mask/scramble/fake fields in any given database, just add a connection string and anonymize away!

 Great for: